 Anini Beach Kauai, Paradise on Earth

 Perfect for families with small children, there is plenty of beach to explore.
 Everyone will enjoy the chance to stroll the miles of sandy beach, enjoy a picnic or a sunset, and relax in the calm, refreshing waters of this peaceful lagoon.
 Anini Beach features public restrooms, showers, and plenty of parking, and is easily accessed via the scenic Anini Road on Kaua‘i’s North Shore.
-So grab your towels, your snorkel gear, and your favorite snacks, because this swimming spot is perfect nearly every day out of the year!
+So grab your towels, your snorkel gear, and your favorite snacks, because this swimming spot is perfect on your vacation nearly every day out of the year!